 There are two protocol stacks that implement certificate enrollment.
-The first stack (see the following figure) uses WCCE for certificate requests.
-It uses the LDAP profile specified in MS-

-ADTS] section 3.1.1.3 to obtain a CEP from a domain controller (DC).
-Finally, the CEP is expressed via certificate templates that are data structures specified in [MS-CRTD] and certification authority (CA) information that is specified in [MS-WCCE] section 2.2.2.9.2.
+The first stack (see the following figure) uses Windows Client Certificate Enrollment Protocol, as specified in [MS-WCCE] for certificate requests.
+It uses the LDAP profile specified in [MS-ADTS] section 3.1.1.3 to obtain a CEP from a domain controller (DC).
+Finally, the CEP is expressed via certificate template structures specified in [MS-CRTD] and certification authority (CA) information that is specified in [MS-WCCE] section 2.2.2.11.2.

-Figure 2: Certificate requests using WCCE and Active Directory/CRTD
+Figure 2: Certificate requests using Windows Client Certificate Enrollment Protocol and Active Directory/Certificate Templates Structure

-The second stack of certificate enrollment protocols (as shown in the following figure) uses the WSTEP protocol for certificate requests.
-It uses XCEP to retrieve the CEP.
+The second stack of certificate enrollment protocols (as shown in the following figure) uses the WS-Trust X.509v3 Token Enrollment Extensions specified in [MS-WSTEP] for certificate requests.
+It uses X.509 Certificate Enrollment Policy protocol, as specified in [MS-XCEP] to retrieve the CEP.